Skip to content

 self.colors = self.parse_colors(colors, hues, rainbow)

-self.bgcolors = self.parse_bgcolors(bgcolors, hues)
+self.bg_colors = self.parse_bg_colors(bg_colors, hues)

 # Handle the single-color and single-background case: apply style directly and return early

-if len(self.colors) == 1 and len(self.bgcolors) == 1:
+if len(self.colors) == 1 and len(self.bg_colors) == 1:

-if isinstance(style, str):
+if isinstance(style, Style):

-parsed_style = style
+base_style = style

 else:

-style_with_color = (
+style_with_color = color_layer + base_style

 for index in range(len(self.plain)):